czipperz/vick/README.md

 #### VICK IS NOWHERE NEAR READY FOR USAGE.
 AS OF NOW IT DOESN'T EVEN EDIT TEXT!!

 Vick is a `VI` based editor that focuses on configuration.
+It intentionally comes with no behavior by default!
+A make command will be used to download default behavior because of this.
 To be able to configure Vick you must be able to compile from source Vick.

 Vick requires a compiler that supports `c++11`.
 Most modern compilers do.
 For `gcc` that means version 4.8.